Elsass1/Elsass1/README.md

 - 🚀 **What I am working on:** a stealth startup empowering certified consultants to streamline contract management and customer engagement workflows. <br>
 - 🌱 **Now learning:** how to build production-grade AI agents. <br>
-- ⚡ **Fun fact:** I love experimenting with healthy dishes inspired by my Asian trips, just like I experiment with code to create unique solutions.
+- ⚡ **Fun fact:** I love experimenting with healthy dishes inspired by my Asian trips, just like I experiment with code to bring ideas to life.

 <details>
   <summary><h3>My Coding Journey</h3></summary>
   <p>
   My coding journey began when I realized how code could simplify my work in global sales and marketing.
 Although my schedule limited my time, I started learning JavaScript, CSS, and HTML in my spare moments. <br><br>
   When Covid-19 forced my departure from South Korea, I seized the opportunity to fully immerse myself in coding.
-I deepened my skills in JavaScript, TypeScript, and frameworks like React and Next.js, rediscovering my childhood love for building through full-   stack development.
+I deepened my skills in JavaScript, TypeScript, and frameworks like React and Next.js, rediscovering my childhood love for building through full-stack development.

   I thrive on collaboration, working with other engineers to brainstorm and refine ideas into optimal solutions.